Getting a new beauty product is SO exciting. All you want to do is play with it straight away and see what miracle it can do for your skin.

 An OTC cortisone cream can help, but it’s not enough.
 You need to see a doctor for the appropriate treatment, especially if the problem doesn’t go away within six weeks.

-In this case, you could have a very severe allergic reaction that required oral antihistamines (and these can only be prescribed by a doctor), or another condition like psoriasis or eczema.
+In this case, you could have a very severe allergic reaction that requires oral antihistamines (and these can only be prescribed by a doctor), or another condition like psoriasis or eczema.

 Point is: don’t auto-diagnose yourself.
 You may get it wrong and make things worse.
 Always consult a professional for the best diagnosis and treatment for your problem.

 Have you ever had an allergic reaction to a product?
-If so, how did you treat it?
+Share your experience in the comments below.